Ukraine president tells EU to keep off Tymoshenko case

 Yanukovich had held his fire over Tymoshenko during Ukraine's negotiations with the EU, but on Wednesday he said she and her "criminal activities" were to blame in part for the state of the country's troubled economy.

-Tymoshenko brokered negotiations with Russia that force Ukraine to pay around $400 a month per 1,000 cubic metre of Russian gas, above the $385 average Western Europe pays.
+Tymoshenko brokered negotiations with Russia that force Ukraine to pay around $400 a month per 1,000 cubic meter of Russian gas, above the $385 average Western Europe pays.

 "Today because of Tymoshenko, Ukraine is paying off debts to Russia," he said.
 "Friends of Tymoshenko are sitting in various prisons in various countries around the world," he said, in a reference to former Prime Minister Pavlo Lazarenko who was accused of money laundering in the United States.